CodeWithFin/CodeWithFin/README.md

 # 💫 About Me:
-🌱 I’m currently Leaning BlockChain Management..<br><br>👨‍💻 All of my projects are available at https://github.com/CodeWithFin?tab=repositories<br><br>📫 How to reach me finley.mwachia12@gmail.com<br><br>⚡ Fun fact : Itachi Was the Good Guy!!
+🌱 I’m currently Leaning BlockChain Management..<br><br>👨‍💻 All of my projects are available at https://github.com/CodeWithFin?tab=repositories<br><br>📫 How to reach me finley.mwachia12@gmail.com<br><br>⚡ Fun fact : Itachi Was the Good Guy!!!

 ## 🌐 Socials: